mutawa19/test-repo/README.md

 # Test Repo

-the purpose of this repo is to test conflict in merging updatees from different clones
+The purpose of this repo is to test conflict in merging updatees from different clones

-my test program is
+My test program is
 ```
 10 cls
 20 do something